mikehuffaker/arduino_nunchuck/README.md

 To give credit where credit is due, I did research and looked at code from the following resources to help me code this library:

--Wii Nunchuk data logger at: http://www.windmeadow.com/node/54 -WiiChuckClass by Tim Hirzel at: http://playground.arduino.cc/Main/WiiChuckClass -Chapter 7 in The Pragmatic Programmer by Maik Schmidt
+- Wii Nunchuk data logger at: http://www.windmeadow.com/node/54
+- WiiChuckClass by Tim Hirzel at: http://playground.arduino.cc/Main/WiiChuckClass
+- Chapter 7 in The Pragmatic Programmer by Maik Schmidt